 What is the process to update an authorization with a new CPT code?

-For any CPT code changes to an existing authorization, please contact eviCore healthcare.
-Please have all clinical information relevant to your request available when you contact eviCore healthcare at 888-209-5762.
+For any CPT code changes to an existing authorization, please contact EviCore healthcare.
+Please have all clinical information relevant to your request available when you contact EviCore healthcare.